On average, most people move 11 times in their life. So naturally, most people are unprepared on moving day.

 TIf you scroll to the bottom of a business’ Yelp page, you can also view their “personally not recommended reviews”.

 Yelp’s algorithm is set to delete the reviews of reviewers who are not constant “Yelpers”.

 How many movers you need for your job mainly depends on:

-However many movers the company suggests will usually be correct.
-But ensure they ask the right questions if they estimate it over the phone/email (which you can infer from the list above).
+The number of movers that the moving company suggests will usually be correct.
+Just ensure they ask the right questions if they estimate over the phone/email (which you can infer from the list above).

-For reference: for the “big dog moves” (4+ bedrooms, 2-3 stories, and lots of furniture and boxes) we will typically put 4 to 5 movers on them and finish in around 8-10 hours.
+For reference: for the “big dog moves” (4+ bedrooms, 2-3 stories, lots of furniture and boxes) we will typically put 4-5 movers on them and finish in around 8-10 hours.

 The two or three movers conundrum